elenamik/elenamik/README.md

 -->
 I'm Lena, a software engineer working on interactive UIs and developer tools for blockchains frontend development.

-- 🌱 Currently building at Timewave Labs
-- ⚡ You can reach me on x.com at @mikleens
+⚡ You can reach me on x.com at @mikleens